lopcode/pellet/README.md

 This project is still in the prototyping phase - give the latest version a try!
 Let me know what you think, and what to focus on next, [on Discord](https://www.carrot.blog/discord) 💬.

+Note that the prototype is built with the latest JVM LTS release at the time of writing - Java 17.

 Gradle (Kotlin):
 ```
 repositories {